magento/devdocs/guides/v2.2/rest/modules/sales/refunds.md

 ## salesRefundOrderV1 service

-This service performs the same operations as the `RefundInvoice` service, but based on an Order ID.
+This service performs the same operations as the `salesRefundInvoiceV1` service, but based on an Order ID.
 Use this service if the invoice was created using an offline payment method.

 ### Endpoint